wayner9/nikola-tesla-alexa/README.md

 accept an Alexa Intent, query and post to the Tesla API for a specific car, and return a text response to be spoken on Alexa devices such as the Echo and Dot.

-This is a fork of melolowich's Alexa skill.
+This is a fork of mekolowich's Alexa skill.
 One of the main differences is that this is designed to be run on a PC in your home or wherever rather than in the cloud.
 We will then use a program called ngrok to open a tunnel to your PC.